The ONLY Landscaping Email Marketing Guide You Need

 Transactional emails

-Transactional emails are those necessary emails that you send to communicate important account-related information to your contacts.
-If a person is signing up with you, you need to automatically include them in this segment.
+Transactional emails are those necessary emails you send to communicate important account-related information to your contacts.
+If a person is signing up with you, you must automatically include them in this segment.

 The following email types come in this category: